szomoru/MP2_popular-more-popular/README.md

     3. As a Returning Visitor, I want to find community links.
         -  The community links can be found on the Contact page.

+-   #### Frequent User Goals

+    1. As a Frequent User, I want to see if there are more type of games or more versions of the existing one.
+        1. The development of the game is definietaly planned.
+The database is also updated regularly.
+The databese gets bigger and bigger.
+If the frequent user starts to follow the website owner on any of the given social media links, the visitor never will miss an update.
+All the future updates are going to be shared on social media sites, ther wont be separate mailings about that.
+That possibility can be added when membership possibility will be available for the site.

+    2. As a Frequent User, I want to follow the future developments and updates about the website and the topic.
+        1. There are all the possible contact references on the contact page.
+It includes the social media links, where all the the future developments will be published.
+        2. If the user has a request to discuss a special topic it is possible to contact through a contact form on the Contact page.

+### Further Testing

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneSE, iPhone 6 & iPhone 11 Pro.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Functional Testing
+-   During the development process and after that there were several tests carried out to validate the links.
+All external and internal links were tested several times.

+### Known Bugs

+-   On some mobile devices the Landing page text box not shrinking enough.